Artist's Strategy helps artists make art for the rest of their lives.

 Once a client himself, Mike credits Artist’s Strategy for fundamentally transforming his perspective and creating a positive relationship with his business.
 He is also a graduate of the University of North Carolina School of the Arts where he received his BFA in Drama.

 Since graduating Mike has worked as an actor both regionally and in New York City.
-Off-Broadway: Winter's Tale, Hedda Gabler (Bedlam).
+Off-Broadway: Arcadia, Winter's Tale, Hedda Gabler (Bedlam).
 Regional Theater: Saint Joan (Gulfshore Playhouse, Alabama Shakespeare Festival), Hamlet (Alabama Shakespeare Festival), The 39 Steps (Gulfshore Playhouse), Higher (Gulfshore Playhouse), Saturday Sunday Monday (Virgina Reperetory Theater).
 Other New York Credits include Strictly Dishonorable (Attic Theater Company) for which he received rave reviews in the Huffington Post and New York Times and Hedda (Bridge Production Group).
 He’s had the pleasure of participating in various readings and workshops with companies like Keen Company, The Lark, and Rhinebeck Writers Retreat.
 He can next be seen in Soft Landings from Oscar-winning producer Julia Kennelly.